 Specific response to CJAG comments on Sisk lying about saying their vibration measurement were very cautious

 Obviously, Sisk did not know how to respond to CJAG claim that they were lying when they said that their vibration monitoring was “set conservatively low at half the onset of cosmetic damage for unreinforced or light-weight framed structures“.
-We based our assertion on 2 facts:
+CJAG based their assertion on 2 facts:

-- We talked to the company Vibration Monitoring Services Limited, which confirmed to us that for a site surrounded by Victorian properties (listed buildings and old buildings), they would normally set the levels at 3 to 5mms, not 10 as Sisk did.
+- CJAG talked to the company Vibration Monitoring Services Limited, which confirmed to that for a site surrounded by Victorian properties (listed buildings and old buildings), they would normally set the levels at 3 to 5mms, not 10 as Sisk did.

 In October (more than 3 months after our claim!)
 Sisk have instructed acoustic consultants to provide an update on the site monitoring and how they adhere to the current British Standards.
 The acoustic consultants started by saying that we have been using the old-dated version of the guidance: